-The FBLA National Awards Program, also known as competitive events, recognizes and rewards excellence in a broad range of business and career-related areas.
-The events also prepare students for successful careers in business by providing opportunities to apply classroom concepts in a workforce-simulated competitive environment.
+The National Awards Program, also known as competitive events, recognizes and rewards excellence in a broad range of business and career-related areas.
+FBLA-Middle Level competitive events also prepare students for successful careers in business by providing opportunities to apply classroom concepts in a workforce-simulated competitive environment.